Welcome to the Marbach Castle Drug-Drug Interaction Workshop Series

 The goal is safer use of pharmaceutical products especially in geriatric and medically complex patient populations with various co-morbidities and increasing poly-pharmacotherapy.

-The upcoming Workshop will take place from June 4th to June 6th, 2023.
+The upcoming Workshop will take place from May 31st to June 2nd, 2026.

 The Workshop Organizers